 A tech co-founder can be:

-CTO: They have the skills to see the full picture and have both business and tech backgrounds.
+They have the skills to see the full picture and have both business and tech backgrounds.
 CTO will be a much-evolved version of a senior developer.
 It is worth hiring one if you can afford a tech salary and are willing to share a fair amount of equity.
-Or you could hire a fractional CTO, he/she is sometimes referred to as a virtual CTO may serve in a part-time or contracted capacity.
+Or you could hire a fractional CTO.
+He/she is sometimes referred to as a virtual CTO and may serve in a part-time or contracted capacity.
 Most startups don’t need a full-time CTO to handle strategy.
 In those situations, a fractional CTO will work extremely well.

-One of the key benefits of keeping a fractional CTO is, they provide the same expertise and capability of a full-time CTO without the associated level of salary, benefits, and overhead expenses linked with adding a top-level executive.
+One of the key benefits of keeping a fractional CTO is that they provide the same expertise and capability of a full-time CTO without the associated level of salary, benefits, and overhead expenses linked with adding a top-level executive.

-Is a tech co-founder already: The next level after a CTO: they have excellent skills in both programming and management but are more invested in the company.
+A person who is currently a co-founder would be the best.
+They have excellent skills in both programming and management but are more invested in the company.
 They have a voice in the company and are compensated with equity, or you may also need to pay their time and skills with salary.

 A tech co-founder should be someone who believes in your vision and make sure that he/she has some skin in the game.

-2. Tech partner: The technology partner is a bit different compared to an outsourcing team.
-They care about all the development processes- not just a contractor but also considers all business needs.
+The technology partner is a bit different compared to an outsourcing team.
+They care about all the development processes- not just a contractor but also consider all business needs.
 An ideal tech partner helps you to build something scalable that grows with your startup.
-At Neoito, we specialise in working with non-tech founders to understand the vision, guide them, and even invest in startups to have that skin in the game to make sure we put out the best product.
+At NeoITO, we specialise in working with non-tech founders to understand the vision, guide them, and even invest in startups to have that skin in the game to make sure we put out the best product.

 But, to develop a product, a tech co-founder alone cannot support you.
 It means; he/she can guide you with the strategies to build a successful product but still need to approach a team of developers to develop it.
 So, let me bring to your notice that you will have to hire a tech co-founder and also a team of developers, which can be costly.

-Here comes the specialty of hiring a tech partner like us:
+Here comes the speciality of hiring a tech partner like us:

-- We specialize in working with startup founders.
+- We specialise in working with startup founders.

-- We act as tech co-founder to help you choose the right set of technologies, and provides a team of tech experts with exposure to developing that type of product.
+- We act as tech co-founder to help you choose the right set of technologies, and provide a team of tech experts with exposure to developing that type of product.